s0usik/s0usik/README.md

 - 👋 Hi, I’m @s0usik
-- 👀 I’m interested in Майнинг эфира и заработок на продаже  криптовалюты ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning ..в  6 классе
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...никак
+- 📫 How to reach me

 <!---
 s0usik/s0usik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.